johnathanachen/BEW-1.2/theater-reservations/readme.md

 ## How to Use This API

+-- api.domain.com/theater
+There is a DB called theaters

+-- api.domain.com/theater/{id}
+theaters.findOne({_id: theaterId});
+^ Is used to find a specific sessions in the session table

+-- api.domain.com/session
+There is a DB called sessions

+-- api.domain.com/session/{id}
+sessions.find({_id: sessionId});
+^ Is used to find a specific sessions in the session table

 [**TODO**] List **each route individually** and one to two sentences describing the intention of each route.
 You MUST include practical examples of how to call each route!

 ## What I Learned